sandeep45/redux-template/README.md

 - Add standards project
 - Add Charts
 - Sorting in tables
-- html structure refactor of auth and refactor routes to be under Auth with its own Template Page
+- Use Flexbox to center the auth page